+In this section, we qualitatively compare the proposed RegionGeo-Polygon and RegionGeo-SC models to the combination of piecewise geodesic paths (CombPaths) model~\citep{mille2015combination} and the Reeds–Shepp Forward (RSF) segmentation model\footnote{We integrate the RSF geodesic paths and a slight variant of the closed contour detection method proposed in~\citep{chen2017global} for finding image segmentation contours, as described in Appendix~\ref{appendix_RSF}.}~\citep{duits2018optimal}.

-Fig.~\ref{fig_NatureImagesComparison} illustrates the qualitative comparison results with the CombPaths and RSF models on seven nature images sampled from the Grabcut dataset~\citep{rother2004grabcut} and the BSD500 datasets~\citep{arbelaez2011contour}.
+Fig.~\ref{fig_NatureImagesComparison} illustrates comparison results with the CombPaths and RSF models on seven natural images sampled from the Grabcut dataset~\citep{rother2004grabcut} and the BSD500 datasets~\citep{arbelaez2011contour}.
 The first column depicts the segmentation contours (white lines) derived from the CombPaths model.
-The results in rows $1$ to $5$ of column $1$ suffer from the shortcuts problem, i.e. some portions of the obtained segmentation contours pass through the interiors of the target regions.
+The results in rows $1$ to $5$ of column $1$ suffer from the shortcuts problem, i.e.\ some portions of the obtained segmentation contours pass through the interiors of the target regions.
 In rows $6$ and $7$ of column $1$, we observe that the contours encounter the self-tangency problem, due to the limitation of the edge-based geodesic metrics.
-The segmentation results shown in column $2$ are derived from the RSF minimal path model, where the shortcuts problem can be still observed in rows $1$ and $2$.
-Furthermore, the RSF model suffers from more serious self-tangency problem when comparing to the CombPaths model, as illustrated in rows $4$, $6$ and $7$.
-One reason is that the contour detection scheme applied with the RSF minimal paths lacks the constraint on the simplicity of contours.
-The segmentation contours for the proposed Randers geodesic models with different initialization methods are illustrated in column $3$ and $4$.
-One can point that the segmentation contours indeed accurately capture the target regions, thanks to the use of the region-based homogeneity features and also to the proposed geodesic path extraction scheme which can guarantee the simplicity of the evolving contour, see Section~\ref{subsec_FixedPointsScheme}.
-In this experiment, we take the Bhattacharyya coefficient of two histograms~\citep{michailovich2007image} as the region-based appearance model, and apply the fixed landmark points-based scheme to build the evolving contour.
+The segmentation results shown in column $2$ are derived from the RSF segmentation model, where the shortcuts problem can be still observed in rows $1$ and $2$.
+Furthermore, the RSF segmentation model suffers from more serious self-tangency problem when comparing to the CombPaths model, as illustrated in rows $4$, $6$ and $7$.
+One reason might be that the contour detection scheme applied with the RSF geodesic paths lacks the constraint on the contour simplicity.
+The segmentation contours for the proposed RegionGeo-Polygon and RegionGeo-SC models are illustrated in column $3$ and $4$.
+One can point out that the segmentation contours indeed accurately capture the boundaries of the target regions, thanks to the use of the region-based appearance features and also to the geodesic path extraction scheme which guarantees the simplicity of the evolving contour, see Section~\ref{subsec_FixedPointsScheme}.
+In this experiment, we take the Bhattacharyya coefficient of two histograms~\citep{michailovich2007image} as the region-based appearance model.